-A Gothic-style, 18th century gem with a medieval tower house at its heart.
+A Queen Anne gem with a medieval tower house at its heart.

 From April to October, regular house tours take place on Thursdays to Sundays at 3pm.

-Take an ‘Upstairs / Downstairs’ guided tour of the house, led by a member of the Cope family.
-Visit the ‘upstairs’ rooms – the public rooms where the family entertained – the hall, dining room, ante room and drawing room.
+Take an ‘Upstairs / Downstairs’ guided tour of the house, led by a member of the current residents, the Cope family.
+Visit the ‘upstairs’ rooms – the public rooms where the Aylward family (the family who built the house) entertained – the hall, dining room, ante room and drawing room.
 Then take a look behind-the-scenes at the ‘downstairs’ – the backbone of the house, the servants’ stairs and the basement.
 These rooms provide insight into how the house would have been run in the past.
 Hear tales and anecdotes from the history of the house, as well as seeing how the house is lived in today.

 * Please note, as a private home, the house is only accessible by guided tour.